 The coconut rhinoceros beetle (CRB), Oryctes rhinoceros L. (Coleoptera: Scarabaeidae, Dynastinae), is a serious pest of coconut trees, Cocos nucifera L., and other palms throughout the Pacific and Southeast Asia.
 CRB damage to coconut trees can result in a mortality rate of up to 50% as reported in Palau in 1953 (Gressit 1953, Jackson 2010).
-Although CRB damage does not always result in coconut tree mortality, the characteristic V-cut damage to palm fronds can adversely affect the aesthetic value of ornamental trees, which is especially problematic in areas with a high traffic of tourists.
-Such is the case of Guam, where unmanaged palms appear to present CRB damage in close to 100% of the palms near the highly touristic Tumon waterfront area (Moore, Jackson 2010).
+Although CRB damage does not always result in coconut tree mortality, the characteristic V-cut damage to palm fronds can adversely affect the aesthetic value of ornamental trees, which is especially problematic in tourist areas.
+Such is the case in Guam, where unmanaged palms show CRB damage in close to 100% of the palms near the highly touristic Tumon waterfront area (Moore, Jackson 2010).

-CRB damage to palms is caused almost exclusively by adult CRB feeding in coconut tree crowns.
+CRB damage to palms is caused almost exclusively by adult CRB feeding in coconut tree crowns, with larvae causing little or no economic damage as they feed on decaying plant material.
 Typically, adult beetles bore into the apical meristematic tissue of palm trees and feed on the base of unopened fronds, resulting in V-cuts once fronds open (Bedford 2013, Hinckley 1973).
-Once fed, adult CRB proceed to fly in search for breeding sites to mate.
+Once fed, adult CRB fly in search of breeding sites to mate.
 Adult CRB generally repeat this cycle of feeding and mating until they can no longer fly from feeding to breeding sites (Paper).
-This behavioral pattern is troublesome to pest management efforts since CRB can breed in a wide range of locations, which tend to be difficult to find (Bedford 2013, Hinckley 1973).
+This behavioral pattern is problematic for pest management efforts since CRB can breed in a wide range of locations, which tend to be difficult to find (Bedford 2013, Hinckley 1973).
 Sources in Malaysia and Guam have reported breeding sites in shredded palm trunk material, palm frond debris, compost heaps, and dead palm trunks, all of which are abundant in these tropical countries, and this high abundance of breeding sites leads to higher damage by CRB (Bedford 1976, Bedford 2013).

 CRB monitoring and control utilizes a number of management techniques.
 These include biological control methods, which have played an essential role in the control of CRB populations.
 Biocontrol of CRB larvae mainly consists of using the fungal species Metarhezium anisopline, which has been reported to effectively control larvae populations (Arura 1984, Bedford 2013, Ferron et al. 1974).
 On the other hand, adult CRB biocontrol relies on the use of viral control agents.
 Infection with Baculovirus oryctes has successfully decreased CRB populations in various nations of Southeast Asia and the Pacific where infected individuals were released (Bedford 1985, Lomer 1985, Gorick 1980).
 However, recent studies report that the Guam CRB biotype has seemingly developed resistance to the viral control agent, creating an even more dire situation for the control of CRB (Moore, Jackson 2010).